CognisynAI/Mission/README.md

 Participants (AI agents and human players) assume various roles representing different stakeholders, including non humans and natural phenomena, policymakers, activists, scientists and ordinary people, to understand, consider, and reimagine the rights of human and non human organisms and ecosystems, and new institutions of governance to empower such rights.
 AI agents can be programmed with varying degrees of cooperation and competitiveness to simulate different societal attitudes and alternative perspectives towards nature and technology.

 **Game Theory Applications:**
-Game theory will be utilized to design scenarios where participants face dilemmas that mirror real-world challenges (e.g., tragedy of the commons, public goods game).
+Game theory will be utilized to design scenarios where participants face dilemmas that mirror real-world challenges ( e.g. tragedy of the commons, public goods game).
 These dilemmas require participants to negotiate, form alliances, and make decisions that can either lead to mutual benefit or collective loss, emphasizing the importance of cooperative strategies.

 **Complex Systems Modeling:**
 Can simulate the dynamic interactions between different agents and their environment, allowing for emergent behaviors and outcomes.
 This approach can help identify stable strategies for cooperation and highlight the systemic impacts of individual actions on nature and society.